 Groundwater monitoring has been conducted quarterly from the fourth Quarter of 1989 through the third quarter of 2002 and then semi-annually to current.
 Shallow groundwater elevation varies from 2 to 10 feet below ground surface and is partially subject to tidal influence.
 Shallow groundwater flow is toward the southwest to the nearest shoreline along San Leandro Bay across much of the site.
-In the northern portion of the MSC, groundwater flows in a more northerly direction toward the curving shoreline and Damon Slough (Baseline , January 2001)
+In the northern portion of the MSC, groundwater flows in a more northerly direction toward the curving shoreline and Damon Slough (Baseline, January 2001)

 Pilot-scale Dual-Phase Extraction (DPE) tests were conducted in 2002 to enhance the removal of free-phase petroleum product from the four identified areas (Cambria, August 13, 2002 and URS, August 29, 2002).
 Extracted groundwater was treated on-site through two 2,000-lb granular activated carbon units connected in series and discharged to on-site storm drain via a NPDES permit granted by the San Francisco Bay Regional Water Quality Control Board (NPDES Permit No. CAG912002).
-Based on the pilot test result, the City retained Cambria in May 2003 to design a full-scale application of product recovery and groundwater/soil vapor extraction at Plumes C and D. Cambria's design was revised in October 2005 by Groundwater and Environmental Services (GES) to focus the first phase of product removal in Plume D. The final design drawings are included in Appendix A. Chemical oxidation and enhanced bioremediation through periodic injections of hydrogen peroxide have been implemented in Plumes A, B and C since July 2004.
+Based on the pilot test result, the City retained Cambria in May 2003 to design a full-scale application of product recovery and groundwater/soil vapor extraction at Plumes C and D. Cambria's design was revised in October 2005 by Groundwater and Environmental Services (GES) to focus the first phase of product removal in Plume D. The final design drawings were included in Appendix A of the Startup Report (OTG, June 2006).
+Chemical oxidation and enhanced bioremediation through periodic injections of hydrogen peroxide have been implemented in Plumes A, B and C since July 2004.

 In March 2006, the City retained URS Corporation and its subcontractor ERRG to construct the GES' revised remediation system of product recovery and groundwater/soil vapor extraction.
 The construction was completed in early May 2006.
 On May 22, 2006, the product recovery and groundwater extraction portion of the remediation system was turned on.

-DESCRIPTION OF REMEDIATION SYSTEM
+2. DESCRIPTION OF REMEDIATION SYSTEM

-As detailed in design drawings in Appendix A, the remediation system consists of extraction of liquid (petroleum product and groundwater) and soil vapor from seven (7) wells located in Plume D area (Figure 3), separation of petroleum product from groundwater, treatment of groundwater by activated carbon, discharge of treated water to local storm drain via a NPDES permit, treatment of soil vapor, and discharge of treated vapor to the atmosphere via an air discharge permit.
+The remediation system consists of extraction of liquid (petroleum product and groundwater) and soil vapor from seven (7) wells located in Plume D area (Figure 3), separation of petroleum product from groundwater, treatment of groundwater by activated carbon, discharge of treated water to local storm drain via a NPDES permit, treatment of soil vapor, and discharge of treated vapor to the atmosphere via an air discharge permit.
 A process and instrumentation diagram of the remediation system is illustrated on Figure 4.
+Design details were included in Appendix A of the Startup Report (OTG, June 2006).